QubesOS/qubes-doc/HCLR1.md

 Additional requirements:

 -   Intel VT-d or AMD IOMMU technology (this is needed for effective isolation of your network VMs)
--   TPM with proper BIOS support if you want to use option [​Anti Evil Maid](http://theinvisiblethings.blogspot.com/2011/09/anti-evil-maid.html)
+-   TPM with proper BIOS support if you want to use option [Anti Evil Maid](http://theinvisiblethings.blogspot.com/2011/09/anti-evil-maid.html)

 If you don't meet the additional criteria, you can still install and use Qubes.
 It still offers significant security improvement over traditional OSes, because things such as GUI isolation, or kernel protection do not require special hardware.